alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 ### ⚡ Efficiency

-Let us replicate the computations on the paper.
+We will try to replicate the computations on the paper with our Fermi estimation, and then check out how we did.

 As before, we will divide the problem into simpler parts: the number of screens `n(screens)` and